Hearing Loss FAQ

 A cochlear implant is an electronic device designed to bypass the external and middle ear and excite the auditory nerve directly.
 It is implanted in the inner ear or cochlea.
 By stimulating auditory nerve fibers, patterns of nerve activity occur which the brain interprets as sound.
 Cochlear implants are the hearing solution for people with severe to profound hearing loss in.

 Cochlear implant FAQLearn more

 Bone conduction devices gently vibrate the bone behind the ear to send sound directly to the cochlea.
 Bone conduction devices are different than a cochlear implant.
 This is because the inner ear moves the bone conduction vibrations the same way a healthy ear moves sound waves.
 These devices work best for people who have one inner ear that functions normally, and conductive or complete hearing loss in the other ear.

 Despite hearing loss being one of the most common medical problems in the general population, most insurance carriers do not cover hearing aids.

 Unfortunately, Medicare does not currently cover hearing aids.
 Medicare does pay for cochlear implants if the recipient meets certain requirements.
-Some Medicare Advantage plans — offered by private insurers and known as Medicare Part C — include some coverage of hearing aids.
+Most Medicare Advantage plans — offered by private insurers and known as Medicare Part C — include some coverage of hearing aids.
 HLAA is actively working with Congress to pass legislation that will include hearing health and aids under Medicare.

 Children and adults on Washington State Medicaid receive hearing health care, including single and bilateral hearing aids.
 Cochlear implants and bone-anchored hearing aids are covered for people age 20 and under.
 Some exclusions or limitations may apply.
 In 2018, HLAA-WA led the advocacy effort to restore hearing aid coverage for adults on state Medicaid.
 Dozens of senior and disability advocacy groups joined us and share in the victory.